johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 ### Called to serve ###

 [*Military commissioning*], explored how soldiering begins with discerning a calling to military service.
 Messianic discipleship similarly begins with a *calling*.
-This happens as we recognise that we are called to serve the mission of God, in some way: that we are being called to serve the eternal purpose of God---the *vocation* of the Messianic Community.[^cf9]
+This happens as we recognise that we are called to serve the mission of God, in some way: that we are being called to serve the eternal purpose of God—the *vocation* of the Messianic Community.[^cf9]

 ### Many are called, but few are chosen ###